AdamUhh/Autohotkey_scripts/README.md

 | `Win + ~` | Switch to another similar window/application |
 | `Win + Shift + PageUp/PageDown` | Move active window to another Windows Desktop |

-*Note: To switch audio devices, first open the script and check the DEBUG comment for setup instructions.*
+*Note: To switch audio devices, first edit the script and check the DEBUG comment for setup instructions.*

 ---